GRAINS-Soybeans climb on supply worries, corn sinks as ethanol stocks swell

 "In corn, we're worried about ethanol.
 Stocks have built to levels where we're not sure if we have much more storage and the snowy weather might not help demand in the short run."

-Downward revisions by analysts to forecasts for upcoming South American soy harvests, following a drought in some regions, have raised the prospect of additional demand for U.S. supplies.
+Downward revisions to forecasts for upcoming South American soy harvests, following a drought, raised the prospect of additional demand for U.S. supplies.

-That has in turn created concern that U.S. farmers will need to plant more of the crop this spring to replenish supplies.
+That has created concern that U.S. farmers will need to plant more acres this spring to replenish supplies.

 The U.S. Energy Information Administration on Wednesday said U.S. ethanol stocks USETNS=ECI have swelled to the highest since April 2020.